Welcome to the New Site

 Hope your students enjoy playing with scarves during Valentine’s Day music activities!

 Valentine’s Day movement activity and brain break for your “loving” students!
 Children love to move with scarves and music.
 No scarves?
 That’s okay!
-Have your students follow the valentine monster moves using a tissue, a bandana or their hands.
-This Valentine’s Day Movement & Music Video activity will help keep your active in music class, take a brain break and exercise!
+Have your students follow the actions using a tissue, a bandana or their hands.
 Students can stand in their own space or dance around their living rooms while exercising gross and fine motor muscles.
-Use the video in your virtual classrooms for February music and movement activities.
-Perfect for PREK-3 students.
+ACTIVITY IDEAS at SING PLAY CREATE

 Share: